Random commuting matrices: Main results

-See Theorem \ref{thmc2}.
 Note that the repulsion between the eigenvalues is the square of the Euclidean distance in $\R^d$, not of the components.

 Using Johansson's large deviation estimate \cite{jo98}, we show that as $n \to \i$ the distribution tends to the equilibrium measure for the logarithmic energy.
 These have been described explicitly for $d \geq 3$ by Chafai, Saff and Womersley \cite{csw22, csw23}, and for $d=1$ and $2$ in \cite{wi58} and \cite{ef05}.
-This yields the following result (see Theorem \ref{thmc5} for a precise statement). \bt Let $X_n$ be a random variable in $\vhdn$.
-As $n \to \i$, the eigenvalues of $\frac{1}{\sqrt{n}} X_n$ tend to the following equilibrium distribution on the closed ball of radius $R_d$, where $\sigma^d$ is normalized area measure on the sphere:
+This yields the following result (see Theorem \ref{thmc5} for a precise statement). \bt Let $X_n$ be a random variable in $\comhdn$, and let the weights be probabilities given by $w_n(X) \= c_n e^{-\frac 12{\rm tr}[ \sum_{r=1}^d (X^r)^* X^r]}$.
+As $n \to \i$, the eigenvalues of $\frac{1}{\sqrt{n}} X_n$ tend to the following equilibrium distribution on the closed ball of radius $R_d$, where $\sigma^d$ is normalized area measure on the sphere, and $d\varrho$ means radial measure.

-\et A corollary of this result (see Corollary \ref{cord1}) is that if one chooses a random commuting Hermitian $d$-tuple in $\vhdn$ and then chooses randomly one of the $d$ matrices in the $d$-tuple, then the normalized eigenvalues of this matrix will tend, as $n \to \i$, to a semi-circular distribution on $[-R_d, R_d]$ for $d \leq 4$ but will be more heavily concentrated near $0$ for any $d \geq 5$.
+\et A corollary of this result (see Corollary \ref{cord1}) is that if one chooses a random commuting Hermitian $d$-tuple in $\comhdn$ and then chooses randomly one of the $d$ matrices in the $d$-tuple, then the normalized eigenvalues of this matrix will tend, as $n \to \i$, to a semi-circular distribution on $[-R_d, R_d]$ for $d \leq 4$ but will be more heavily concentrated near $0$ for any $d \geq 5$.